 But when you fully realize just how damaging an addiction to this medication can be, both to your health and your life in general, you’ll realize that your only option is to get clean for good.

-At Northpoint Evergreen Bellevue, we’re here to help you every step of the way.
+At Northpoint the Evergreen, we’re here to help you every step of the way.
 Our expert staff is equipped to provide you with the information you need to start your journey towards sobriety today.
 Whether it’s a detailed explanation of what’s involved in rehabilitation or even just a simple question on the nature of addiction itself, we can get you the answers you need.

 So, reach out to us and let’s start your recovery, today.